 Day 2: Santa Cruz - San Sebastián de La Gomera (28 NM)

-Sail southwest to San Sebastián, the charming main port of La Gomera and once a stopping point for Christopher Columbus.
+Sail southwest to San Sebastián, the charming main port of La Gomera, and once a stopping point for Christopher Columbus.
 Explore its historic streets and peaceful bay framed by dramatic volcanic cliffs.

 Day 3: San Sebastián - Puerto de Tazacorte, La Palma (60 NM)